Popularity isn’t always a sign of a smooth-functioning internet phone service.

 1. No toll-free numbers: Serving customers across the US and want a single toll-free number you can share with them?
 You won’t find it on Google Voice.

-2. Only integrates with other Google apps: Voice only integrates with other Google Workspace tools like Google Meet and Google Calendar.
+2. Only integrates with other Google apps: Google Voice only integrates with other Google Workspace tools like Google Meet and Google Calendar.
 If you want to connect other tools you use, like your Slack or your CRM, you’ll have to look elsewhere.
+Plus, there’s no Google Voice API, which means you can’t automate any repetitive tasks between your business phone and the rest of your tools.

-3. No advanced messaging features: Want to schedule a text, automatically reply to messages outside business hours, or use text templates?
-Voice only gives you basic SMS and MMS capabilities with none of these essential features.
+3. No advanced messaging features: Want to schedule a text, automatically reply to messages outside business hours, or use text templates (snippets)?
+Voice only gives you basic SMS and MMS capabilities with none of these features.

 4. Difficult to get up to speed: Voice forces you to toggle between calls, messages, and voicemails on different screens.
 You’ll spend more time trying to figure out what you discussed with your customers than actually serving their needs.